392 We Can Do It !

-so this Rosie was a helmet liner! but more importantly it has been established that Leeds Postcards made this image accessible and popular throughout the world since we have published it in 1985. well done us!
+It has been established that Leeds Postcards made this image accessible and popular throughout the world since publishing and distributing in 1986. well done us!

 home